microsoft/dstoolkit-phi2-finetune/README.md

 1. Create a vm with a GPU or use a local machine with a GPU.
 2. Clone this repository on a vm or local machine.
-3. Create a new python enviroment installing all libraries listed in requirements.txt.
+3. Create a fresh python/conda enviroment installing all libraries listed in requirements.txt.
 See notebook for commands.
 4. Follow step by step instructions in phi2Finetune.ipynb.

 ## Contribute